GDPRHow we manage your data

-On the 25 May 2018, The General Data Protection Regulation (GDPR) came into effect and applies to all EU businesses.
+On the 25 May 2018, The General Data Protection Regulation (GDPR) came into effect and applies to all UK and EU businesses.

 The regulation requires businesses to document how client data is managed, in a simple and easy-to-understand format.
 This document details how My IT Guy manages your data.